HowardHinnant/bbi/README.md

 ## Overview

-The purpose of this header-only, C++20 library is to provide integral arithmetic without undefined behavior.
+The purpose of this header-only C++20 library is to provide integral arithmetic without undefined behavior.
 Additionally some of the more irritating behavior of C and C++ integers is made a little more civilized.

-For example there is no integer promotion.
+For example, there is no integer promotion.
 That is, the sum of two 8 bit integers is an 8 bit integer.
 And all implicit conversions are value-preserving.
 Explicit conversions are supplied for conversions that are not value-preserving.
 And comparisons between signed and unsigned types always give the right answer.